ana-rogoz/MedQARo/README.md

 ## Usage <a name="usage"></a>
 We make available under the `Fine tuning` dir the model fine-tuning, using our official data split and model config.
 After completing the fine-tuning, one can use our script under the `Evaluate` dir for assesing the performance of their model.

-The training and testing of the models is performed by running the notebook with the respective model name.